openpharma/roxytypes/README.md

 ```

 The format string uses `glue` and can be expected to have fields `name`, `type`
-`default` and `description`.
-The parameter name will always be the named
+and `description`.
+The parameter name will always be the named argument value,
-argument value, but may be reused for parts of the description.
+but may be reused for parts of the description.

 Altenatively, you can provide a function that accepts the parsed `roxygen2` tag
 and the fields as named arguments.

-### Defaults

-`roxytypes` can also discover default values if you'd like to include them in
-your documentation.
-Defaults that are length-1 atomic values (or `NULL`) can be
-picked up automatically, while more complicated defaults need to be annotated
-directly.

-Use options `default$derive` to enable derived default documentation,
-`default$missing` to configure how undefined defaults are communicated and
-`default$warn_undocumented` to enable warnings when parameters with defaults are
-left undocumented.

 ## [`roxylint`](https://github.com/openpharma/roxylint) compatible